CodingItWrong/RNCLITestingSandbox/README.md

 # React Native CLI Testing Sandbox

-This is an example React Native CLI project set up to play around with Detox testing.
-There is a sample Detox test that is configured to run locally and on GitHub Actions.
+This is an example React Native CLI project set up to play around with Detox and RNTL testing.
+There is a sample test for each that is configured to run locally and on GitHub Actions.

 See the [history of the GitHub Actions runs](https://github.com/CodingItWrong/RNCLITestingSandbox/actions).